pallavi-pannu-oc/model-monitoring/insurance/README.md

 3. pip install randomtimestamp
 ## How to Run
 4. Clone the repo and run using command
-5. `!python data-generator.py --n_predictdatasets 5 --n_GTdatasets 3 --n_driftedatasets 2 --start '07-08-2021-0-0-0' --duration 10-20-16'
+5. `!python insurance-data-generator.py --n_predictdatasets 5 --n_GTdatasets 3 --n_driftedatasets 2 --start '07-08-2021-0-0-0' --duration '10-20-16'
-6. It will generate train.csv file, and user specified number of datasets.
+6. It will generate training-data.csv file, and user specified number of datasets.